 Can’t we just upskill our own people?

 It’s a very important part of New Zealand’s future that we upskill ourselves.
 Having a broader base of employers within the country will creating a rising tide in terms of the overall tech talent in New Zealand which in turn will help our grow our own people – many of whom are hungry to learn and would lavish the chance to work for global innovators.

-As such a small country, just 1000-2000 new arrivals could significantly impact the Kiwi tech sector.
+As such a small country, just 1000-2000 new arrivals could significantly impact the Kiwi tech sector (and some have suggested to me even a much smaller number would be great to help get things started).
 And if the momentum were to build, then our country would be all the better for it.

 To get the ball rolling, we need to adopt this strategy and get behind changing New Zealand’s future – delivering something that would positivity impact not only our economy, but creating more jobs and learning opportunities for Kiwis – all whilst investing into an area with limitless potential and with a strong environmental upside (top tech players such as Microsoft and Apple are committed to being carbon neutral by 2030).